Jax-Danger/Godot-Samsung-XR/README.md

 * These instructions don't show how to get hand tracking working, but you can still add a mesh to each node, which we will do below.
 * Add a child to each Hand: CSGBox3D with collision enabled if you want collision.

-All that is left is making a scene so we can have objects such as a cube in our passthrough to verify it works.
-Sure, seeing the meshes in either hand confirms it, but we still need an area for our playground.

 # Code for enabling passthrough
 In your player scene, click the root XROrigin3D, and click the white scroll icon to add a new gdscript to the node.